alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

     understand, it has excellent support and integration into IDEs and CI servers. * Ant is Java's venerable build tool.
 It's still quite common. *

--   **Gradle** is a Groovy based build tool that is extremely flexilble and allows you to things your way.
+-   **Gradle** is a Groovy based build tool that is extremely flexible and allows you to things your way.

 Binary Repository